Today we’re answering a question about something that is close to my heart: “Do I need a wedding planner?”

-Over the past few years, I’ve heard lots of reasons for why a bride thinks she doesn’t need a wedding planner.
-And honestly, most of these reasons are just things that brides are telling themselves so they feel better about not having a wedding planner.
+Over the past few years, I’ve heard lots of reasons for why couples think they don’t need (or can’t have) a wedding planner.
+And honestly, most of these reasons are just things that couples tell themselves so they feel better about not having a wedding planner.
 So for today, let’s just go over these “reasons” for not having a planner that I hear so very often…

 “I’m on a tight budget.”